AlexWorx/ALib-Class-Library/docs/pages/alib_mod_contmono.md

 ## 6.3 Using Meta-Info Singletons to Reclaim Allocation Information  ## {#alib_contmono_poolallocator_metatrick}
 This is a hands-on chapter providing a recipe to implement safe and efficient use of class
 \alib{monomem;TPoolAllocator} along with a concrete implementation.
-Instead of introducing some artificial sample, we are looking at the internals of camp \alib_config, which constitutes the access to external configuration variables with \alib.
+Instead of introducing some artificial sample, we are looking at the internals of camp \alib_variables, which constitutes the access to external configuration variables with \alib.

 \par Recycling with Class StringTree
-Class \alib{config;Configuration} inherits container type \alib{containers;StringTree},
+Class \alib{variables;Configuration} inherits container type \alib{containers;StringTree},
 which in turn uses container type \alib{containers;HashTable} to store the string-based paths to the elements as well as the element data itself.
 This architecture implements a nice sample of a recycling technique: An unlimited number of insertions and removals of entries into a